vital-software/front-end-scripts/README.md

 ### Features

 - Hot reloading
 - Injected JS/CSS assets
 - Tree-shaking optimization
 - Cache busted production assets
 - Source map support
 - PostCSS (Autoprefixer, SCSS style syntax)
 - CSS Module support
 - cssnano minification
 - rem() function support

+### Contributing

+All changes that are pushed to the master branch are deployed via a Buildkite pipeline.
+The pipeline runs tests, builds a Docker image, builds the release artifacts for NPM, and the library itself to an NPM registry.
+Use the Commit Message as documented in our [Contributing Guide](https://github.com/vital-software/components/blob/master/CONTRIBUTING.md#npm-via-semantic-release) to trigger a release.

 ### Installing